 C. Standings: The standings of teams shall be figured by points; three (3) points for the winning team and in the case of a tie, one (1) point for each team.
 No points are given for a loss or non-game.
 In the event of a forfeit the score shall be 1-0.

 D. Score Reporting: The scores will be reported to the Secretary by the Referee Administrator.
 Scores/Updated Standings will be posted on website and emailed within 48 hours of result.
 Team Representatives have 48 hours after score posting (96 hours from game result) to file a complaint with the Secretary with any discrepancies.
 If the discrepancy is unable to be resolved between the Team Representatives of both teams and the Referee Administrator, the Board will review and resolve.

 E. Withdrawn Teams: If a team disbands, or for any reason does not play one-half of its scheduled games, the games played shall not count for or against opposing teams, and the team thus forfeits all dues and fees.

 Current International rules (F.I.F.A.) shall be in effect except as specifically stated otherwise in these rules.
 The Executive Board of the OCWSL will be the final authority on any point covered by these rules of play or by F.I.F.A. rules.

-D. Each team is responsible for one net and two corner flags at every game.
+E. Each team is responsible for two corner flags at every game.
 The home team will ensure the field is lined and mowed for play.

 Unlimited substitutions may be made at the following times: